 These are a few ideas for your Thanksgiving celebration:

-- The Atmosphere: Place little elegant cards around the house, embracing Thanksgiving themes like “Remaining Thankful,” “Leaving the Negativity Outside,” “Being Grateful,” “Blessed,” “Cherishing the Moment,” “Sweet as Pie”….
-It may seem silly but this simple move can raise the guests’ awareness and stir them in the right direction towards a drama-free Thanksgiving meal!
+- The Atmosphere: Place little elegant cards around the house, embracing Thanksgiving themes like “Remaining Thankful,” “Leaving the Negativity Outside,” “Being Grateful,” “Blessed,” “Cherishing the Moment,” or something like that.
+It may seem silly but this simple gesture can raise the guests’ awareness and stir them in the right direction towards a drama-free Thanksgiving meal!

-- Being Thankful: Ask each member to mention things that they are grateful for.
+- Being Thankful: When you are ready to eat, ask each guest to mention the things that they are grateful for – at least three.

 - List the Positives: Ask each member at the table to mention positive qualities about the person to their left and their right.

-- Redirect: When hot touchy topics arise, jokingly remind them that grandmothers always said that politics, religion, or money were impolite subjects at the dinner table.
+- Redirect: When hot touchy topics arise, jokingly remind your guests that politics, religion, money, or family conflicts are impolite subjects at the dinner table.

 - Introduce Positive Games and Topics: Keeping guests positively engaged and active deters inactivity.
-Generally, people are over-stuffed and almost ready to suffer a diabetic coma due to sugar spikes from feasting.
-So, a little movement after dinner is always welcome and highly beneficial.
+This comes in handy as most of us are over-stuffed after dinner and almost ready to suffer a diabetic coma due to sugar spikes from feasting.
+So, any kind of movement is always welcome and highly beneficial.

 - Donate: While remaining grateful, it is always great to extend our help to others.
-Donate to a non-profit organization.
-You can even be more proactive and pass a hat around asking your guests if they would like to donate to a charity of their choice.
+It’s a good time to donate to non-profit organizations.
+You can even be more proactive and ask your guests if they would like to donate to a charity of their choice.

-Having the right focus during this Thanksgiving can make it a wholesome and wonderful one.
-Besides enjoying a delicious healthy meal and keeping engaged, this holiday can nurture your body and mind, as well as your relationships.
+Having the right focus during this Thanksgiving can make a more connected, healthier, and happier experience for all.
+Besides enjoying a delicious meal and keeping engaged, this holiday can nurture your body and mind, as well as your relationships.
 Let’s demonstrate and experience the real tradition of Thanksgiving!!!